 OVERVIEW: The Flora Family Foundation’s giving is wide-ranging, and includes arts and culture, education, the advancement of women, civic engagement, the environment, and global security throughout the U.S. and around the world.

 IP TAKE: The Flora Family Foundation does not accept unsolicited requests, so applicants must first find a way to connect with the family and the foundation’s board and staff.

 PROFILE: The Flora Family Foundation was established in 1998 by the family of William R. Hewlett (co-founder of Hewlett-Packard Company) and his late wife, Flora.
-Note: this foundation is a wholly separate entity from the William and Flora Hewlett Foundation, the Hewlett-Packard Company, and the Hewlett-Packard Company Foundation.
+This foundation is a wholly separate entity from the William and Flora Hewlett Foundation, the Hewlett-Packard Company, and the Hewlett-Packard Company Foundation.
 The Flora Family Foundation was broadly created upon “the belief that each individual has an obligation to go beyond the narrow confines of his or her personal interests and be mindful of the broader concerns of humanity.”
 The foundation supports arts and culture, education, civic engagement, the advancement of women, the environment and global security by giving grants to organizations in both the U.S. and abroad.

 The foundation does not have a dedicate dance program, preferring to fund arts and culture related work more broadly.
 It funds dance projects and organizations through “start-up expenses, program initiatives, capital improvements, media productions, and general operations.
 Of this general operating support, the foundation is keenly aware of its value, stating, “This form of support is particularly valuable to nonprofit organizations.”
 This said, it does not fund many dance projects through its arts and culture interest.